Linkurious/dataset-aml/README.md

 2. Copy the query from the file and paste it in the `Query` field

-4. Click on `ADD A COLUMN` and fill the fields with the values provided in the file. \
+4. Click on `ADD A COLUMN` and fill the fields with the values provided in the file \
-*NOTE: repeat this step if more columns are specified in the file.* \
+*NOTE: repeat this step if more columns are specified in the file* \
 \
 ![](assets/img/IMG_04.png)

-3. Click on `NEXT`.
+3. Click on `NEXT`

-5. Fill the `Alert name` field with the value provided in the file and turn on, if it's not, the `Enable` toggle.\
+5. Fill the `Alert name` field with the value provided in the file and turn on, if it's not, the `Enable` toggle \
 \
 ![](assets/img/IMG_05.png)